A topic from the subject of Organic Chemistry in Chemistry.

 Stereochemistry of Organic Compounds

 Stereochemistry is the study of the three-dimensional arrangement of atoms in a molecule.
-It is important because the stereochemistry of a molecule can affect its physical and chemical properties, such as its reactivity, solubility, and biological activity.
+It is crucial because a molecule's stereochemistry significantly impacts its physical and chemical properties, including reactivity, solubility, biological activity, and even its odor and taste.

 The two main types of stereochemistry are: